Post job

 A production designer is responsible for monitoring the visual presentation of a media or theatre production, ensuring the set's adherence to the theme, and presenting visual elements according to the production requirements.
 Production designers research the current industry trends for creative ideas that would attract the audience, creating outstanding visual pictures throughout the production.
 In most cases, production designers also operate software systems and tools to suggest graphic effects and support the artistic team for deliverables.
 A production designer develops all visual plans within the budget goals and discusses adjustments to the production management team as needed.

-As far as similarities go, this is where it ends because a graphic designer/production responsibility requires skills such as "signage," "brochures," "product photography," and "posters."
+While similarities exist, there are also some differences between graphic designer/productions and production designer.
+For instance, graphic designer/production responsibilities require skills such as "signage," "brochures," "product photography," and "posters."
 Whereas a production designer is skilled in "digital marketing," "project management," "production design," and "animation."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 An Associate Designer helps in developing sketches on paper and in graphic design software.
 They usually are supervised by the junior staff and interns.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, graphic designer/production responsibilities are more likely to require skills like "art direction," "adobe indesign," "signage," and "adobe creative suite."
-Meanwhile, a associate designer might be skilled in areas such as "cad," "customer service," "human centered design," and "space planning."
+Meanwhile, an associate designer has duties that require skills in areas such as "cad," "customer service," "human centered design," and "space planning."
 These differences highlight just how different the day-to-day in each role looks.

 Assistant designers act as administrative support to senior designers in creating innovative designs by negotiating with the vendors about the prices of decoration materials.
 They are keen and up-to-date to the latest fashion and trends by conducting surveys and research.
 They are exceptionally creative and innovative and have excellent IT skills as they use illustration, typography, and photography layouts in the design process.
 However, being an assistant designer, career development relies on his/her /her specialism, reputation, and experience depending on how its opportunities are influenced by the company he/she works for.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from graphic designer/productions resumes, they are more likely to have skills like "graphic design," "art direction," "adobe indesign," and "signage."
-But a assistant designer might have skills like "tech packs," "line sheets," "trend research," and "garment construction."
+The required skills of the two careers differ considerably.
+For example, graphic designer/productions are more likely to have skills like "graphic design," "art direction," "adobe indesign," and "signage."
+But a assistant designer is more likely to have skills like "tech packs," "line sheets," "trend research," and "garment construction."

-Assistant designers are known to earn similar educational levels when compared to graphic designer/productions.
-Additionally, they're 1.2% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Assistant designers earn the highest salary when working in the construction industry, where they receive an average salary of $57,526.
+Comparatively, graphic designer/productions have the highest earning potential in the technology industry, with an average salary of $59,531.assistant designers typically earn similar educational levels compared to graphic designer/productions.
+Specifically, they're 1.2% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 A production artist is responsible for managing digital content, meeting clients' standard specifications and requests for successful project completion.
 Production artists must have computer proficiency, especially on utilizing various software tools and applications to create illustrations and layouts.
 They also work closely with the creative team, cooperating in brainstorming sessions to ensure the consistency for each assigned task.
 A production artist should be keen on details, adjusting outputs as needed to maintain the highest quality for the actual presentation.